BrianSchroer/kcdc-if-you-missed-it-2019/README.md

 [![still image from video](https://img.youtube.com/vi/cQNXk5gR2sA/0.jpg)](https://www.youtube.com/watch?v=cQNXk5gR2sA)

 ### [AkkaStreams for Mere Mortals - Vagif Abilov](https://www.kcdc.info/session/ses-79048)
 This video is in Russian, but there's an English transcript you can read.
 Or, learn Akka and Russian at the same time!
-I for one welcome our new overlords.
+I for one welcome our new Russian overlords.

 [![still image from video](https://img.youtube.com/vi/ibpnza_PCr0/0.jpg)](https://weekly-geekly.github.io/articles/418639/index.html)